 The Scottish Housing Regulator has produced a guide for tenants and service users on how they regulate which is available here.

 They also keep a Register of all the RSLs in Scotland, which holds important information about each landlord and how you can contact them.
 Abertay’s entry is here.

 In regulating, they focus on securing good outcomes for tenants and other service users, help them to hold their landlords to account and drive improvement in the provision of social housing.

 As part of the Regulatory Framework, Abertay has to submit an annual Assurance Statement to the Scottish Housing Regulator.
-The statement was approved by the Management Committee on 25 November 2020 and is available here.
+The statement was approved by the Board on 25 October 2023 and is available here.